How Suze Orman

 Nearly three months later, Rev. Pagan still hasn't received any response from Orman, telling me, "This is the only communication I received from anyone even remotely connected with the approved card.
 There was no information of any kind on the official website for the Approved Card or Ms. Orman."

-Click here to read the confusing mess of the letter from Bancorp that was the only notification Approved card users have ever received that the card holding their hard earned money was closing.
+Click here to read the confusing mess of the letter from Bancorp that was the only notification Approved card users have ever received that the card holding their hard earned money was closing, in many cases, keeping more of their money on the way out.

 Beginning on July 1st, 2014, a whole lot of people who trusted Orman's fraud found themselves unable to access their own money to pay rent, buy food, medicine, gas, and other necessities, not to mention the stress of wondering if they will ever see the money they saved on the card again.